JanakievskaA/Colorectal_cancer/README.md

 ##  Conclusion

-This project shows how machine learning can improve cancer epidemiology by combining predictive modeling, interpretability, and clustering.
+This project shows how machine learning can improve cancer epidemiology by combining predictive modeling, interpretability and clustering.
 The findings highlight the value of data-driven methods for designing targeted prevention strategies and allocating health resources more effectively.